nolanlawson/vdom-serialized-patch/README.md

 vdom-serialized-patch [![Build Status](https://travis-ci.org/nolanlawson/vdom-serialized-patch.svg)](https://travis-ci.org/nolanlawson/vdom-serialized-patch)
 ========

-Serialize [virtual-dom](https://github.com/Matt-Esch/virtual-dom) patches into a very efficient JSON format, and then patch the DOM directly from that JSON object.
+Serialize [virtual-dom](https://github.com/Matt-Esch/virtual-dom) patches into a very efficient JSON format, and then patch the DOM directly from that object.

 Designed for generating patches on the server or in a web worker and then sending that to the client.
 Basically this a more efficient and specialized version of [vdom-as-json](https://github.com/nolanlawson/vdom-as-json).